VitorTenor/VitorTenor/README.md

 ##

 - 👀 Currently in the Infrastructure Area.
-- 💻 I'm venturing into Web Development and Test Automation.
+- 💻 I'm venturing into FullStack Development.

 ##
 ### ⚡ Technologies: